These Bake and Slice Chocolate Swirls have been a favorite in our family for over 40 years!

 Can these cookies be made ahead?

 Yes!
 The great thing about this cookie recipe is that they can be made ahead.
-Go ahead and bake the logs, and then you can wrap each log in plastic wrap and put it in the freezer.
+Go ahead and bake the logs, and then you can wrap each log in plastic wrap and then again in foil and put them in the freezer.
 When you’re ready to serve your cookies, just take out a log and let it defrost.
 Then you can cut slices for serving.

 Here are a few more holiday cookie recipes you might enjoy: